-- The references used with respect to date of publishing or version numbers are either specific or non-specific. - For specific references, only the cited version applies. - For non-specific references, only the latest version of the referenced document applies.
+The references used with respect to date of publishing or version numbers are either specific or non-specific.

+For specific references, only the cited version applies.

+For non-specific references, only the latest version of the referenced document applies.

-Material related to this document is available at the following location, among others: http://docbox.etsi.org/Reference.
+Material pertaining to this document is available at http://docbox.etsi.org/Reference.
 ETSI does not guarantee the long-term functionality of the link.